jwhiting/claude-code-slash-commands/commands/session-03-plan.md

 `spec.md` for the current dev session, then draft a step-by-step blueprint for building this project or feature in `plan.md`.

+IMPORTANT: First READ `plan.md` to prevent an error when writing it.
+(Expect an empty stub, raise to user if non-empty.)

 Use a hierarchical markdown outline organized into phases and steps.

 A phase is a complete unit of multi-step, higher-level code change that can fit